Finding a “lost plan” requires detective work, it helps if you kept records containing information that could lead to your former employer

 If you think your employer may have gone out of business and simply abandoned your 401(k) plan, you should contact the Employee Benefits Security Administration at the U.S. Department of Labor.
 EBSA has a list of abandoned 401(k) plans. (https://www.askebsa.dol.gov/AbandonedPlanSearch/)

 What you need to know about small account “forced transfers."

-Employers with active plans may, but are not required to, “cash out” small accounts of $5,000 or less after an employee has terminated employment.
+Employers with active plans may, but are not required to, “cash out” small accounts of $7,000 or less after an employee has terminated employment.
+The limit for forced transfers was raised from $5,000 to $7,000 beginning in 2024.
 Another name for this practice is “forced transfer.”
 Generally, plans cannot pay out benefits unless an employee gives consent.
 A “forced transfer” is an exception to that rule.
 These transfers are most common in 401(k) plans.
 The rules of the plan must permit a forced transfer.

 Where to look if you learn that your money was transferred out of your plan.

 The first thing to do is call the former employer to learn where they send small account transfers.